Official Title

 Inclusion Criteria:

-1. Generally healthy adults aged 18 years or older at the time of enrollment and
+- 1. Generally healthy adults aged 18 years or older at the time of enrollment and with a

 - Completion of a prior COVID-19 primary vaccination course or booster (any